When does an easement for a specific purpose expire?

 Get ready to ace the Metro Brokers Academy Test.
 Enhance your skills with flashcards and multiple-choice questions, complete with hints and explanations.
 Prepare thoroughly for your exam!

-An easement for a specific purpose traditionally expires when the purpose for which it was granted no longer exists.
-This is based on the principle that easements are intended to serve a particular need or function.
-If that need or function ceases to exist—such as when the property no longer requires access for the specific purpose the easement was granted for—the easement is no longer relevant or necessary.
+An easement for a specific purpose expires when the purpose for which it was granted no longer exists.
+This principle is rooted in the nature of easements; they are typically established to serve a particular use or benefit related to a property.
+If that specific use ceases to exist—such as if the land for which the easement was created is no longer used for that purpose—the easement becomes irrelevant and is deemed to have expired.

 Subscribe